 Accessible Campgrounds & Lodging in Arkansas State Parks

 Arkansas state parks have accessible campgrounds and other lodging facilities.
-Selected campsites in all park campgrounds are designed to be accessible for persons with disabilities, and nine parks offer barrier-free rental cabins as well.
-The four state parks lodges include accessible guest rooms, and many trails leading through forests and archeological sites are barrier-free.
-Find these facilities listed on the Arkansas State Park Web site, www.ArkansasStateParks.com, or call 1-888-AT-PARKS for a brochure detailing accessible park facilities.
-In this guide, accessibility levels for a wide variety of park facilities are noted as accessible, reasonably accessible or inaccessible.
+Selected campsites in each park campground have tent pads and picnic tables that are designed to be accessible for persons with disabilities, and nine parks offer barrier-free rental cabins as well.
+The four state parks lodges include accessible guest room and bathroom facilities, and many trails leading through forests and archeological sites are barrier-free for wheelchair friendliness.
+Find these facilities listed on the Arkansas State Park Web site, www.ArkansasStateParks.com, or call 1-888-AT-PARKS for a brochure detailing accessible park facilities, for assistance or to make a reservation.
+This guide provides details on accessibility levels for a wide variety of park facilities — noted as accessible, reasonably accessible or inaccessible.